Updated for 2023, including new United Nations Volunteer alternative programs!

 - Intern abroad with organizations that have similar missions to the UN

-- Example: Global Vision International (GVI), a leading provider of international internships, has internships that align with the United Nations Sustainable Development Goals.
-For example, you could join GVI’s Women’s Empowerment Internship in India and contribute to quality education, gender equality, and good health and wellbeing (all Sustainable Development goals).
+- Example: Volunteering Solutions, a leading provider of international internships, has programs that align with the United Nations Sustainable Development Goals.
+For example, you could join their medical internship in India and contribute to good public health and wellbeing (all Sustainable Development goals).
+Another option is African Impact, which offers NGO/ charity internships and public health internships across Africa.

 Want to get started sooner rather than later?
 Then registering for a project with an international volunteer organization is your best option.
 You can travel, do good, build your skills, and make new friends from around the world.
 Interested?
 We recommend the following volunteer abroad organizations.